Watch & Metrics

 Metrics — token and cost rollup

+prints it.
 By default it reports the current repo's history:

 agent-relay metricsOutput: